ms-iot/BusProviders/Microsoft.IoT.Lightning.Providers/README.md

 ## Runtime Requirements
 The APIs in the Lightning Provider library require the Lightning (DMAP) driver to be enabled on the target device.
 Both Raspberry Pi2 and MinnowBoard Max have the driver available, but not enabled by default.
 The driver can be enabled using the Windows Devices Web Portal.
-Refer to the ìEnabling Lightning Driverî <link tbd> guide for additional information on how to enable the DMAP driver.
+Refer to the ‚ÄúEnabling Lightning Driver‚Äù <link tbd> guide for additional information on how to enable the DMAP driver.